 For those who get immense adrenaline rush while hiking or trekking, you can plan some big adventures here with multi-day hikes or embark on some of the epic day hikes, like Emory Peak or the South Rim.
 On the other hand, if you are in the mood for modest hikes, you can check out the Santa Elena Canyon Trail, Lost Mine Trail, or the Windows Trails that have fantastic scenery as well.
 For the serious hiker who wants to backpack through the park, the 30-mile Outer Mountain Loop is an outstanding way to experience Big Bend.
-There are other hiking options available too – you can get a detailed information guide before coming to the park.

 Spend a night camping under the dark skies

 Did you know that Big Bend National Park is a designated National Dark Sky Park?
 Since this area is pretty isolated, the is almost free from all light pollution, which is why the night sky is so clear and beautiful – it looks like a sea of diamonds with constellations visible in exceptional clarity.
 Camping at any of the Big Bend campgrounds will give you a front row seat to this nighttime spectacle, particularly on a moonless night.
 This is also an excellent opportunity to see the park’s wildlife.
 If you camp in the Cottonwood Campground, you have a good chance of seeing some interesting birds like javelinas, roadrunners, vermilion flycatchers, and great horned owls.